A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Conclusions

 We are aware that the employed mass gain rates are in agreement with the mass-inflow rates onto simulated haloes from the cosmological simulations.
 For example, \citet{cenci2025little} reports inflow rates range from $\sim 10^{-3}$ to $\gtrsim1$~\Msun/yr at $z\simeq4$, which increase with higher redshifts.
 The mass growth threshold can also be reached in dense and compact forming massive star clusters with stellar surface densities similar to those estimated for LRDs (typically $>10^5$~\Msun\,pc$^{-2})$, where both gas-accretion and collisions can concur to the formation of SMS, with no limitation in terms of metallicity, contrary to the DCBH scenarios \citep[][and references therein]{2018MNRAS.478.2461G,2025MNRAS.543.1023L,2026arXiv260202702B,2025A&A...699A.223R}.

-Accreting models with $\dot{M}\ge 0.01$~\Msun/yr remain almost fully convective across the entire evolution, with effective temperatures from 4000 to 9000~K~\citep[consistent with][]{herrington2023modelling,haemmerle2018evolution,nandal2023critical}.
-Stars accreting at 0.1, 1~\Msun/yr and $Z=10^{-4}$ reach the GRI when they have masses of $3.5\times 10^4$ \Msun\ and $6.6\times 10^4$~\Msun\ respectively.
+Accreting models with $\dot{M}> 0.01$~\Msun/yr remain almost fully convective across the entire evolution, with effective temperatures from 4000 to 9000~K~\citep[consistent with][]{herrington2023modelling,haemmerle2018evolution,nandal2023critical}.
+Stars accreting at 0.1, 1~\Msun/yr and $Z=10^{-4}$ reach the GRI when they have masses of $3.5\times 10^4$ \Msun\ and $6.8\times 10^4$~\Msun\ respectively.
 Their luminosity at that instant is $\simeq 10^9$~\Lsun.

-Significant amounts of material processed by the CNO cycle (N, in particular) can build up during the phase preceding the GRI.
+Significant amounts of material processed by the CNO cycle (N, in particular) and the NeNa and MgAl chains (Al in particular, and Na to a lower extent) can build up during the SMS phase preceding the GRI.
 However, the continuing mass growth through the QS phase, which is needed to explain the observed luminosity range of LRDs, implies a strong dilution, and thus variable and not very strong chemical enrichment in QS.

-The QS lifetime upper limit is estimated on the order of $10^7 - 10^8$~yr, consistent with the values the numerical models by \cite{santarelli2026evolutionary}.
+The QS lifetime upper limit is estimated on the order of $10^7 - 10^8$~yr, consistent with the values the numerical models by \cite{santarelli2026evolutionary,2026ApJ...998...65H}.
 This is approximately 2-3 orders of magnitude longer than the lifetime of their stellar progenitors, depending as well on the progenitor's accretion history.
 Therefore, it is much more likely to observe QSs than their progenitors.
+Nevertheless, the lifetime of the QS depends on the assumptions of our model, such as the initial BH mass as well as the BH's accretion rate and the size its sphere of influence, that remain uncertain.

 Our accreting QS models are in agreement with the effective temperatures and range of bolometric luminosities of observed LRDs, showing $L \sim 10^{9.5-11.5}$ \Lsun\ \citep{de-Graaff2025Little-Red-Dots}.
 This suggests that LRDs may be dominated by QSs with total masses between $\sim 10^{4.5-6.5}$ \Msun.
 The mass of their central BH depends on the evolutionary stage of the QS and its accretion history, and the QS mass serves only as its upper limit.
 Assuming that the QS mass is of the same order as the BH mass \citep[as in][]{Greene2026What-You-See-Is} may overestimate the value of the latter.